Plan Your Trip

 Since dinner is already taken care of, you’re free to explore other pursuits.
 Why not cap off the evening with a concert?
 For classical fans, check out what the Chattanooga Symphony & Opera has to offer.
 If you happen to fall within their season, you can be soothed by the arrangements of Tchaikovsky or Dvorak while surrounded by the gold-leafed arches of the historic Tivoli Theatre.
 The Loge are the best seats in the house (typically $81) but if they’re sold out opt for Center Orchestra or Lower Balcony.

 If concerts aren’t your thing, then a trip to the ballpark might suit your fancy.
 Chattanooga’s Minor League team, the Lookouts offer America’s favorite pastime in a relaxed setting.
-The intimate ballpark keeps you close to the action, and seats are a bargain at $5-9.
+This local ballpark keeps you close to the action, and seats are a bargain at $5-9.
 Of course, if you’re really looking to elevate the experience, rent a skybox for air-conditioning, theater-style seats, a wait staff and an outdoor patio overlooking the field.
 Call 423-267-2208 for a reservation.
 Prices start at $300 for a 14-person box.

 Morning: After all of yesterday’s action, you may want to take day 2 at a slower pace.
 Translation: spa day.
 The Chattanoogan Hotel offers the city’s only resort-style spa with access to an indoor pool, whirlpool, sauna and steam room before or after treatment.
 For a custom experience, try the Chattanoogan’s signature massage and choose your own scented oil inspired by local botanicals.
 The Ruby Falls Hydrating Body Treatment is another Cha-town treat, featuring a detoxifying body exfoliation, hydrating body masque of chamomile and local passionflower and a custom massage.